RackHD/docs/docs/introduction.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 RackHD is focused on being the lowest level of automation that interrogates agnostic hardware, provisions machines with operating systems.
-With SKU support, the workflow engine can react to information found during discovery and respond with dynamic rendering of installation templates.
-During this process, the API can be used to pass variables and data to the configuration files that drive OS installs.
-This method can be used, for example, to include a kickstart or debseed file.
+The API can be used to pass in data through variables in the workflow configuration, so you can parameterize workflows.
+Since workflows also have access to all of the SKU information and other catalogs, they can be authored to react to that information.

 The real power of RackHD, therefore, is that you can develop your own workflows and use the REST API to pass in dynamic configuration details.
 This allows you to execute